Additional Degree Requirements

 - At least 4 weeks (20 business days) prior to exam date: Submit in writing to the NGP Coordinator (i) the date and time agreed upon by your Committee for the public presentation and closed exam, (ii) the names of all Committee members, noting the advisor, and (iii) the title page and abstract from the written proposal.
 The NGP Coordinator will schedule rooms for the seminar and exam and prepare necessary paperwork (MS Program of Study and Qualifying Exam Appointment forms), and seminar announcements.

-- At least 4 weeks (15 business days) prior to exam date: The Coordinator will submit paperwork to the Senior Associate Dean for Graduate Education, who will then appoint one of the existing Committee members to chair the proceedings.
+- At least 4 weeks (15 business days) prior to exam date: The Coordinator will submit paperwork to the Senior Associate Dean for Graduate Education and Postdoctoral Affairs, who will then appoint one of the existing Committee members to chair the proceedings.

 - At least 2 weeks (10 business days) prior to the exam date: The written paper MUST be circulated to the Committee and the NGP Coordinator.